wjcapehart/SD_Mines_GitPages_Template/01_Markdown_Tricks.md

 This presumes that the user understands how to use topic headers, include images, links, and can __bold__, _italicize_, ___etc___ for text.
 If not there are examples of these features in the raw markdown on this and other pages in larger template package.

+## Markdown Headers to Make a Table of Contents

 Markdown pages will be "titled" on the sidebar with a single "#" header and do not have the share the same name as the Markdown ".md" file.
 Higher-level headers (##, ###, etc) will be then listed in dropdowns on the sidebar menu.

 ## Equations